-If a report is made to an employee of the university other than those listed above, that employee may or may not have a duty to report the complaint to the Title IX Coordinator.
+If a report is made to an employee of the university distribution those listed above, that employee may or may not have a duty to report the complaint to the Tue X Coordinator.
 Employees who do have such a duty are called Mandatory Reporters.
-To ensure that appropriate action is taken, the university strongly recommends that reports be submitted to the personnel listed in this policy.
+To ensure that appropriate action is taken, the university strongly recommends that reports be submitted to the person rel listed in this policy.

-Who are MSU's Mandatory Reporters?
+Who are MSU's Mandatory Reporters

-All university employees are considered Mandatory Reporters for purposes of this policy unless specifically exempted herein, or specifically exempted via the procedure outlined below.
+All university employees are considered mandatory Reporters for purposes of this policy unless specifically exempted herein, or specifically exempted via the procedure outlined below.
 If you are uncertain whether you or someone else is a Mandatory Reporter, the Title IX Coordinator can help you make that determination.